CEO! What does come to your mind when you come across this word. Passion? Boss? A leader?

 Testing in Scrum.
 A Guide for Software Quality Assurance in the Agile World by Tilio Linz

-Apphawks as a QA company could not miss to emphasize on the importance of testing and product quality.
+Apphawks as a QA company could not miss emphasizing the importance of testing and product quality.
 So last but not the least, we are listing one book focusing on software QA only.

 The book is all about agile testing and methods from the viewpoint of a software tester and software quality assurance management.